JohnWCartmell/ERScript/html/change-18-May-2025.md

 To achieve this two distances the source and destination of the route have attributes `label_lateral_offset` and `label_long_offset`.
 These attributes are set to contain values determined by the line_style of the route and its endline markers (it would be possible to specify these directly in the diagram if required).
 The  rules for these attributes are, respectively, in the source files `diagram...route.node-+label_long_offset`.
 There is no need to change to this particular code, by the way, but the filename ought to be changed.
 It should be `diagram...route.node-+label_long_offset+label_lateral_offset`.

-#### Aside
+(Aside:
- The rules defined in this file don't actually take into account the end markers they simply use the line style --- should improve in the future to implement as I first imagined.
+ The rules defined in this file don't actually take into account the end markers they simply use the line style --- should improve in the future to implement as I first imagined.)

 ### Design
 There will be schematic places for positioning labels.